welldonestudio/welldonestudio.github.io/docs/tutorials/near/rust/near-frontend.md

 description: Execute the Contract using Universal Provider
 ---

-# Exeute the Contract in NEAR using Universal Provider
+# Execute the Contract in NEAR using Universal Provider

 ```jsx live
 function increment() {